MagicBowen/optest/docs/optest_architecture.md

 ### 4.3 Installing Released Packages
 - For end users: `pip install optest` (or your published name/version).
-- They’ll receive the `optest` console script plus Python API for embedding (e.g., `from optest.core.runner import TestRunner`).
+- They’ll receive the `optest` console script; programmatic use can import `optest.plan.runner.run_plan` directly if needed.

 ### 4.4 Delivering with Custom Plugins
 - Package plugins in a separate distribution (e.g., `company-optest-plugins`) that depends on `optest`.